- This post contains affiliate links. Read more here.

 CBD oil for dog arthritis

 We also tracked down two dog owners who’d used CBD with success for their dogs.
 In both cases, they were surprised by the results.

 Leah Still watched helplessly as her 13-year-old Akita struggled with degenerative arthritis.
 Though under a vet’s care and taking glucosamine, big Nero had lost interest in going outside, was moving as little as possible, and would rather lie in a dark room than be social.
-She hadn’t considered medical marijuana for her pet, nor had she heard of CBD oil for dogs, but after coming across a product called Therabis at the Denver Pet Expo in August, Still decided to give the hemp-based product a try.
-She was stunned at the result.
+She hadn’t considered medical marijuana for her pet, nor had she heard of CBD oil for dogs, but after coming across a product called Therabis at the Denver Pet Expo in August, she decided to give the hemp-based product a try.

 “I’m not exaggerating when I say he was different after a day,” Still recalled in an email.
 “His eyes were bright again and his playful ‘Hello, happy to see you’ dance was back.
 I hadn’t seen that in a few years.”
 After Nero improved to the point of running up and down the stairs, Still and her family started taking him out on short hikes.
 He can now handle four or five miles.

 Gregg Steiner’s shepherd-golden mix Dreyfuss was only four when diagnosed with cancer.
 The news was devastating, and Steiner, not wanting Dreyfuss to suffer, scheduled an appointment to have him put down.
 In addition, he tried adding CBD oil to his dog’s food, hoping to make his beloved pet’s last days were pain-free.
 He just didn’t want to see his dog suffer.